khanhptnk/yrc/docs/source/tutorials/new_algo.rst

 Add a New Algorithm
 ===================

-In this tutorial, you will learn how to add a new algorithm.
+In this tutorial, you will learn how to implement and intergrate a new algorithm for learning a coordination policy.

 We will implement a simple algorithm called ``AskEveryK``, which learns a policy that asks for help every K steps.
 The algorithm searches for the best value of K from a set of candidates.

-The code for this tutorial is provided at ``examples/procgen_ask_every_k.py``.
+The code for this tutorial is provided at `examples/procgen_ask_every_k.py <https://github.com/khanhptnk/yrc/blob/main/examples/procgen_ask_every_k.py>`_.
 Try running it with:

 .. code-block:: bash